 A: No, you may submit (for instance in December) and wait for a confirmation of your acceptation before paying your membership in the following year.

 Q: What are the different types of presentations?

 A: There are four different types of presentations:

 a) Single paper presentations

-Presentations must be between 15-20 minutes long (approximately 10 pages).
+Presentations must be between 15-20 minutes long.
 The conference organizers will organize papers into panels of three or four participants.
 You do not need to submit your paper to the panel chair in advance.

 b) Multi paper presentations

 You may submit a pre-constituted panel with no more than four presenters, or three presenters and a respondent.
 The panel convener submits a proposal for the panel but all presenters must also submit their abstract individually.
 All presenters must submit abstracts separately and include the panel title in the abstract information on the form.